keiziapurba/YouTube-Text-Data-Analysis/README.md

 ### **- Wordcloud Analysis**
 - Install wordcloud package, then import WordCloud and STOPWORDS.
 We want to see any positive and negative words that contains in comments text.
 - Make 2 variables, one with polarity = 1, which means positive and other with polarity = -1, which means negative.
+We store all the positive words in variable with polarity = 1 and all negative words in variable with polarity = -1.
 <img width="615" alt="Screen Shot 2022-03-11 at 01 45 34" src="https://user-images.githubusercontent.com/91368463/157733349-813e5dca-8c3e-452c-a2c7-bbb61f504999.png">

+- Based on the visualization, the most used positive words in Youtube are best, perfect, awesome, beautiful, etc. and the most used negative words in Youtube are worst, terrible, disgusting, boring, awful, etc.

 <img width="608" alt="Screen Shot 2022-03-11 at 01 45 15" src="https://user-images.githubusercontent.com/91368463/157733415-5d548481-d108-47a3-9dd7-19ce9bd23cfd.png">